logo

 Barcelona | Spain (online)

-As a virtual side event to MONDIACULT 2025, the world’s biggest cultural policy conference, the debate "Countering Democratic Backsliding in Cultural Policy: Safeguarding Artistic Freedom and the Independence of Cultural Institutions" takes place.
+As a virtual side event to MONDIACULT 2025, the world’s biggest cultural policy conference, the debate "Countering Democratic Backsliding in Cultural Policy: Safeguarding Artistic Freedom and the Independence of Cultural Institutions" took place.
 Cultural institutions constitute key spaces where the right to artistic freedom and freedom of expression is exercised.
-Yet, these institutions are increasingly vulnerable to political interference.
-This conversation will bring together colleagues from different sectors to explore how we can work together to strengthen safeguards that protect cultural institutions from political interference.
-The session is meant to be a collaborative dialogue — not only to exchange experiences and surface practical solutions, but also to connect people who are committed to strengthening cultural governance as part of democratic resilience.
+The session was meant to be a collaborative dialogue — not only to exchange experiences and surface practical solutions, but also to connect people who are committed to strengthening cultural governance as part of democratic resilience.

 Berlin | Germany

 Right-wing politician H.C.
 Strache took legal action against Milo Rau's latest book.
 The book has been withdrawn by the publisher.
-Tomorrow, Friday, the director and author will announce the verdict at a press conference in Berlin.
-Also on the podium are lawyer Michael Mai (Artistic Freedom Initiative), Bettina Hesse (media policy advisor, ver.di), Alexander Karschnia (DIE VIELEN), and Jörg Sundermeier (publisher, Verbrecher Verlag).
+On 19 September the director and author announced the verdict at a press conference in Berlin.
+Also on the podium were lawyer Michael Mai (Artistic Freedom Initiative), Bettina Hesse (media policy advisor, ver.di), Alexander Karschnia (DIE VIELEN), and Jörg Sundermeier (publisher, Verbrecher Verlag).

 Oslo | Norwegen

-The RESISTANCE NOW! tour stop at De Norske Teatret in Oslo will feature two events focusing on ways to use art for activism.
-Together with interested parties from various cultural fields, Festwochen artistic director Milo Rau will develop artistic strategies for international cooperation, drawing on his experience of the intertwining of history and politics in a workshop.
-In a public discussion, the director will explore the question of the current social significance of theatre institutions and festivals.
+The RESISTANCE NOW! tour stop at De Norske Teatret in Oslo featured two events focusing on ways to use art for activism.
+Together with interested parties from various cultural fields, Festwochen artistic director Milo Rau developed artistic strategies for international cooperation, drawing on his experience of the intertwining of history and politics in a workshop.
+In a public discussion, the director explored the question of the current social significance of theatre institutions and festivals.

 New York | USA

-At a day-long RESISTANCE NOW! symposium as part of the DOWN TO EARTH festival in New York, Milo Rau will take part in a panel discussion with Tania Bruguera and Richard Schechner.
-Together with New York theatre artists, producers, students and festival organisers, they will discuss the state of theatre and the performing arts under the new US administration and the role of political theatre.
-This will be followed by a reading of Elfriede Jelinek's ‘Endsieg: The Second Coming’ with actress Nicole Ansari.
+At a day-long RESISTANCE NOW! symposium as part of the DOWN TO EARTH festival in New York, Milo Rau took part in a panel discussion with Tania Bruguera and Richard Schechner.
+Together with New York theatre artists, producers, students and festival organisers, they discussed the state of theatre and the performing arts under the new US administration and the role of political theatre.
+It was followed by a reading of Elfriede Jelinek's ‘Endsieg: The Second Coming’ with actress Nicole Ansari.

 --> The Second Coming - Speech by Milo Rau